MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/codecop-aa0072-nameofvariablesmustbesuffixedwithtypeobjectname.md

 ---
-title: "SIFT index should not be used on primary or unique key." ms.author: solsen ms.custom: na ms.date: 08/25/2020
+title: "The name of variables and parameters must be suffixed with the type or object name." ms.author: solsen ms.custom: na ms.date: 08/25/2020